TheNoah13XD/layers/README.md

 ## Installation

 This project uses [Expo SDK 50](https://docs.expo.dev/) with Typescript, [NativeWind](https://www.nativewind.dev/) with the principles of [Material Design 3](https://material.io/), [Firebase](https://firebase.google.com/) for authentication and database.
-Make sure you have installed the current version of [NodeJS](https://nodejs.org/en/), [Android Studio](https://developer.android.com/studio) with a Pixel 7 Pro virtual device.
+Make sure you have installed the current version of [NodeJS](https://nodejs.org/en/), [Android Studio](https://developer.android.com/studio) with a Pixel 7 Pro virtual device (instead of Android Studio, You can also use Expo Go app on your phone).

 - First, clone the repo: